PiscatorX/RNA-Seq-devs/README.md

 multiqc  fastqc_rawreads  -o  multiqc_rawreads

 ```
-As multiqc will create the output director we do not have to create one
+As multiqc will create the output directory, we do not have to create one.